The example in vignette("piar")

 used parental imputation

-to both impute missing price relatives when calculating the elemental
+to both impute missing price relatives when calculating the elementary

-indexes and to impute missing elemental indexes during aggregation.
+indexes and to impute missing elementary indexes during aggregation.

 Although parental imputation is simple and transparent, it is not the